LiamJCates/Programming-Notes/C++/Types&Values/Types.md

 The data types mentioned thus far are often referred to as POD (Plain Old Data).
 The category POD contains these as well as aggregations (structs, enums, unions, or classes) thereof.

-We call the types that can be built from the Simple Data types (§1.4), the const modifier (§1.6), and the declarator operators (§1.7) built-in types
+We call the types that can be built from the Simple Data types, the const modifier, and the declarator operators built-in types

 Types built out of other types using C++’s abstraction mechanisms are called user-defined types.
 They are referred to as classes and enumerations.
 User defined types